-- Negative publicity and resulting public perceptions related to in the use of funds from the 2008 and 2012 park bonds could affect support for future bond initiatives. - There is a threat of losing economic benefits from regional sports events like tournaments.
+- Negative publicity and resulting public perceptions related to the use of funds from the 2008 and 2012 park bonds could affect support for future bond initiatives. - There is a threat of losing economic benefits from regional sports events like tournaments.
 The lack of competition facilities for sports such as soccer, pickleball and swimming was mentioned as a factor in leagues and other sports organizations choosing - to hold events elsewhere in the state.
-Durango and Albuquerque were mentioned as places that successfully compete for these types of events. - Invasive species are difficult to remove and require more staff and manpower to meet public demand for pesticide free maintenance and the requirements of the City's IPM.
+Durango and Albuquerque were mentioned as places that successfully compete for these types of events. - Invasive species are difficult to remove and require more staff and manpower to meet public demand for pesticide free maintenance and the requirements of the City's IPM. - Water supply is a concern for ongoing maintenance of park, median and streetscape landscaping as well as the capacity to add new parks to the system.